Diyi2020/Diyi2020.github.io/_pages/about.md

 For __scientific computing__, I am interested in applying new computational tools including AI, supercomputers as well as quantum computer to solve scientific problems.

 I am organizing a __QEC__ seminar to understand how close is fault-tolerant quantum computer to our life during Summer 2024 and Spring 2024.
-We want to look at __how to build a fault-tolerant quantum computer__ from the perspective of applied math, control and QEC.

 Research Focus of this month: